ccwang002/ccwang002.github.io/content/pages/about.md

 sortorder: 1
 ---

+Hi, I am Liang-Bo.
+I also go by Bobo (and Liang-Liang in Mandarin).
+Welcome to my personal blog :)

+I am currently an Oncology Bioinformatics Scientist at Moderna working on personalized cancer vaccine (aka individualized neoantigen therapy, or INT).

 I obtained my Ph.D. at Washington University in St. Louis under [Li Ding's Lab][dinglab].
-My research focused on cancer protegenomics in two directions.
+Back then, my research focused on cancer protegenomics in two directions.
 I processed and analyzed [CPTAC proteogenomic datasets][CPTAC] (mostly glioblastoma) to better understand the disease and potential treatments.
-I also built some tools and databases to assist the analysis.
+I also built some tools and databases to assist my analysis.
-I have been contributed to open source projects for quite some time, since I tend to fix the problems that I encounter for whichever tool I use daily :)

 You can find my CV [here](/CV.pdf) and my academic publications [here][google scholar].

 I grew up in Taipei, Taiwan.
-Back in Taiwan, I went by liang<sup>2</sup> (pronounced as *liang-liang*).
-While in the United States, my lab called me Bobo.
-I was offered with two options at the time, LB and Bobo, so [you know why][LB] I picked the latter :)

-Before my PhD, I interned at [Microsoft Research Asia][MSRA] and [Pinkoi], where I had a lot of fun in using deep learning for imaging and improving Chinese/Mandarin text search.
+Before my PhD, I interned at [Microsoft Research Asia][MSRA] and [Pinkoi].
 I was active in Taipei Python and R programming communities and enjoyed giving talks.
 You can find my previous talks [here][talks].
 I give much fewer talks nowadays, mostly because the topics of my work has been quite domain specific.